-- MC1 Address service access issues and equity of health outcomes for priority communities, including LGBTIQA+ communities, multicultural communities, people with disability and rural and regional people, including more support for primary, community, home-based and virtual care, and addiction services. - MC2,MC3 Enhance the provision of appropriate and culturally safe services, programs, and clinical trials for and as determined by Aboriginal people, embedding the principles of self-determination. - MC4 Expand the delivery of high-quality cultural safety training for all staff to align with the Aboriginal and Torres Strait Islander cultural safety framework.
+- MC1 Address service access issues and equity of health outcomes for priority communities, including LGBTIQA+ communities, multicultural communities, people with disability and rural and regional people, including more support for primary, community, home-based and virtual care, and addiction services. - MC4 Expand the delivery of high-quality cultural safety training for all staff to align with the Aboriginal and Torres Strait Islander cultural safety framework.
 This training should be delivered by independent, expert, community-controlled organisations or a Kinaway or Supply Nation certified Aboriginal business.

-- MC1 CEO and executive leadership to drive and be accountable for outcomes in cultural safety and Aboriginal self-determination. - MC2 Alignment of health service operating hours and the availability of hospital Aboriginal Health Liaison Officer workforce. - MC4 Implement mandatory cultural safety training and assessment for all staff in alignment with the Aboriginal and Torres Strait Islander cultural safety framework, and developed and/or delivered by independent, expert, and community-controlled organisations, Kinaway or Supply Nation certified Aboriginal businesses.
+- MC1 Plans to identify and prioritise the health, wellbeing and service needs of the Aboriginal catchment population and service users - including improved patient identification, discharge planning and outpatient care. - MC1 Implement or expand models between health services so that people can receive care closer to their homes. - MC4 Implement mandatory cultural safety training and assessment for all staff in alignment with the Aboriginal and Torres Strait Islander cultural safety framework, and developed and/or delivered by independent, expert, and community-controlled organisations, Kinaway or Supply Nation certified Aboriginal businesses.